Colorado utility and heating bill assistance programs

 Mountain View Electric Association, Inc. - Round-Up provides grants and funds to needy individuals and families in the local community.
 Call 800-388-9881 to inquire into the program or to apply for help.

 Source Gas - While payment plans may be offered, most of the resources they administer to low income families are federal government or state of Colorado utility assistance programs.
 Examples include Energy $aving Partners, grants from LIHEAP, Percent of Income Payment Plans (PIPP), and many others.
-Continue.
+Continue with Source Gas financial assistance programs.

 State of Colorado Property Tax, Rent, and Heat Rebate assistance program is operated through the state Department of Revenue.
 What the program does is it allows tax rebates for home heating bill payments to residents who are at least 65 years old, the disabled, and people who spouse has passed away (surviving spouses at least 58 years old).
 Qualified applicants can receive a rebate of up to $600 of their property tax and $192 directly or as part of their rent payments.
 The program is for people who have a very limited income.
 Call 303-238-3278